-The SEC allows us to "incorporate by reference" the information we have filed with the SEC.
-This means that we can disclose important information to you without actually including the specific information in this prospectus by referring you to other documents filed separately with the SEC.
-These other documents contain important information about us, our financial condition and results of operations.
-The information incorporated by reference is an important part of this prospectus.
+The SEC allows us to incorporate information by reference into this prospectus.
+This means that we can disclose important information by referring to another document filed separately with the SEC.
+The information incorporated by reference is deemed to be part of this prospectus, except for any information superseded by information in this prospectus, a prospectus supplement, or a later filing with the SEC that is also incorporated by reference into this prospectus.
 Information that we file later with the SEC will automatically update and may replace information in this prospectus and information previously filed with the SEC.

-We incorporate by reference in this prospectus the documents listed below and any subsequent filings we make with the SEC under Sections 13(a), 13(c), 14 or 15(d) of the Securities Exchange Act of 1934 (excluding information deemed to be furnished and not filed with the SEC) until all offerings under this registration statement are completed:
+The documents listed below and any future filings made by us with the SEC under Sections 13(a), 13(c), 14 or 15(d) of the Securities Exchange Act of 1934 (other than, in each case, information furnished rather than filed), including all such documents we may file with the SEC after the date on which the registration statement that includes this prospectus was initially filed with the SEC, are incorporated by reference in this prospectus until the termination of all offerings under this registration statement: